Sport New Zealand Logo

 Read: Using sport to help forge resilience

 The ‘glitches’ discussed earlier underpin a lot of the conflict and turbulence we see in adolescent relationships with their peers, family, and parents.
 And with conflict comes moments of stress, which, in turn, requires resilience to self-regulate the emotional response.
-As an adult, it’s worth continuing to frame these moments as opportunities to develop resilience – asking yourself “Is this stress tolerable?”.
-Though of course, this can sometimes be extremely hard to do, especially for parent when they are caught in the conflict.
+As an adult, it’s worth continuing to frame these moments as opportunities to develop resilience and coping strategies — asking yourself “Is this stress tolerable?”.

 We know that young people want to play sport to be with their mates, have fun, and be challenged.
-But there are so many moments in sport – teamwork, building relationship skills, learning to win and lose – which layer into building resilience.
+But there are so many moments in sport — teamwork, building relationship skills, learning to compete, win, and lose on the sports field — which layer into building resilience.

-Learning to cope with losing is a really important part of developing our own resilience, and sport provides plenty of opportunities practise that.
-Kathryn emphasises that it’s important sometimes to feel failure.
+Learning to cope with losing is a really important part of developing our psychological resilience, and sport provides plenty of opportunities to practise that.
+In fact, sport can be great for providing significant stress-producing adversities in a safe environment, and without over-stressing individuals.
+Kathryn emphasises that it’s important for children to experience failure sometimes.

 “Think about them going for their first job interview?
 Are you going to go to their boss and say, ‘Look, could you just hire them because they were nice in the interview?’
 There are going to be times in life when you’re going to learn, you’re probably going to have a relationship breakup at some stage in your life, you’re going to lose someone you love, all of those sorts of things.
 They happen and we can’t stop these things happening.
 So, the more resilience we build, the more people can feel their bodies and recognise those emotions and allow those emotions and then practise, like riding the bike, to bring themselves back down, even though those things happen.